 businesses committed to trading lawfully, safely and fairly

-This Code sets out the general principles of Support With Confidence; it forms part of the membership requirements.
+This Code sets out the general principles of Personal Assistants at Home and Support With Confidence; it forms part of the membership requirements.

 Providers undertake to: